five9mike/currency-converter/README.md

 # Currency Converter

 This application allows you to select up to 5 currencies and find their current exchange rates compared to a base currency (defaults to USD).
-You can also select from 3 different date ranges and generate historial exchange rate reports.
+You can also select from 3 different date ranges and generate historical exchange rate reports.

 Here's a video walkthrough (you may need to unmute):